aldryn/aldryn-boilerplate-bootstrap3/docs/structure/general.rst

 templates/
 ----------

-All Django templates should be allocated within the ``templates/`` folder.
+All django templates should be allocated within the ``/templates`` folder.
 This also applies for apps or inclusion files.
-When using `Haml <http://haml.info/>`_, set your configuration so the templates get compiled into **/templates**.
+When using `Haml <http://haml.info/>`_, set your configuration so templates get compiled into ``/templates``.

-The default *index.html* is always ``templates/base.html``.
+The default *index.html* is always ``/templates/base.html``.

-Global inclusion files are placed within ``templates/includes/``.
-Addons normally have their own *includes/* folder so they are not overcrowding the global includes folder.
+Global inclusion files are placed within ``/templates/includes``.
+Addons normally have their own */includes* folder so they are not overcrowding the structure.

 tests/
 ------

-The test setup and structure is described in more depth within the :doc:`../testing/index` section.
+The test suite is described in more depth within the :doc:`../testing/index` section.